 See that sticker on your laptop or desktop?

-Intel is perhaps the world’s largest microprocessor manufacturer, and has far-reaching influence in every sector of the microelectronics industry: From processors to full-scale industrial machines and even in the military and aerospace industries, there is little that Intel has not done or does not do.
+Intel is perhaps the world’s largest microprocessor manufacturer and has far-reaching influence in every sector of the microelectronics industry: From processors to full-scale industrial machines and even in the military and aerospace industries, there is little that Intel has not done or does not do.

 If you’re an electronics engineer, perhaps this would represent a special sort of pilgrimage for you because this museum is dedicated solely to the technologies that Intel has developed over the decades.
-Most of this technology revolve around the advancement (or the shrinking, at least) of modern semiconductors and processors to the Nanoscale.
+Most of this technology revolves around the advancement (or the shrinking, at least) of modern semiconductors and processors to the Nanoscale.
 That is a feat that very few companies have managed to do over the course of the years.

 This concentration is somewhat the downside of the Intel museum: it focuses exclusively on the tech that Intel has developed, and little else.
 Despite that, it still is worth a visit if you have the time!

 Highlights: Free.
 This museum is unique because of its focus on semiconductors.